meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 - [QuickCheck](https://hackage.haskell.org/package/QuickCheck): Haskell
 - [QuickCheck ported to Rust](https://docs.rs/quickcheck/0.9.2/quickcheck/): Rust

-## Follow us
+## Conclusion

+Example-based testing isn't going anywhere any time soon.
+But we hope that, after reading this guide, you're motivated to incorporate some property-based tests into your codebase.

+Some lingering questions from us...

+- Why weren't you using property-based testing before?
+- After reading through this guide, would you be willing to try?
+- Would you be interested in seeing another article expanding on the topic?

-At [Meeshkan](https://meeshkan.com/) we are working on improving how people test systems.
-Follow us at https://twitter.com/meeshkanml or reach out to us on https://gitter.im/Meeshkan/community!
+At [Meeshkan](https://meeshkan.com/), we're working to improve how people test their products.
+So no matter if you loved or loathed this guide, we want to hear from you.
+Leave us a comment below, [tweet at us](https://twitter.com/meeshkanml) or [reach out on Gitter](https://gitter.im/Meeshkan/community) to let us know what you think.

-## Questions
-Why are you not using property based testing?
-Interested in seeing another article expanding on the topic?
-Let us know in the comments!